johnmccallig/receivablesSum/README.md

 % docker-compose up
 ```

-When the application has terminated you will need to press ctrl-c or issue the following command in aniother terminal
+When the application has terminated you will need to press ctrl-c or issue the following command in another terminal

 ```
 % docker-compose down